 How to Fix Stuck Xbox One Game Installs: Method 2 Go Offline for Game Installs

-There’s another solution that reportedly works for stuck Xbox One game installs.
-There’s no deleting your saved games, but you do have to power down your console and take it offline.
+There’s another solution that works for stuck Xbox One game installs, reportedly.
+There’s no deleting your saved games, but you do have to power down your console and disconnect it from Xbox Live for a bit.

 Go back to the Xbox One’s Settings app using the Xbox Guide.